MATHEMATICAL FICTION:

 Luis Piedrahita / Rodrigo Sopeña

-In this Spanish film (which I'd love to see but never have), four mathematicians are invited to a booby trapped room where they must solve the riddles of what they have in common and who might want to... (more)
+In this Spanish thriller, four mathematicians are invited to a booby trapped room where they must solve mathematical puzzles to prevent the walls from closing in and crushing them.
+This leaves them little... (more)

 The Five Hysterical Girls Theorem (2000)